How to Plan an Effective Long-Term Forex Trading Strategy

 Like all forms of analysis, technical analysis is subject to misjudgments or biases, which can throw off appropriate investing decisions.

 If you don't feel like you have a grasp on what is happening with a currency pair for a day, step back and look at everything on the weekly charts.
 The bigger weekly charts can make a kneejerk move on the daily chart look trivial and give you a better feel for what you're analyzing.
-Take a step back helps to reduce second-guessing.
+Taking a step back helps to reduce second-guessing.

 With these items in mind, you can make strong trading decisions that support positions that you're holding.
 You should never be making trades just to make them.
 You should be able to explain them to a third party if you had to.
 If you follow this rule, it will help you avoid making an "I'm bored" trade.
 Real trading, especially big picture trading, can be boring and slow.
 Many traders are brought in and told to trade fast and leveraged, and that is why there are so many failed forex traders.